 2. Is unripe passion fruit poisonous?

 Experts have said that not all but some varieties of unripe passion fruit can contain cyanogenic glucosides that when reacted with certain enzymes can turn into poisonous cyanide.
-However, these varieties are not on sale at the fruit aisle.
+However, these varieties are not on sale in the fruit aisle.
 Just to make sure you don’t make any mistakes, select ripened fruit.

 3. Is the supplement made from purple passion fruit rind beneficial for health?